 More than three million people have anemia in the United States alone, which confirms this is a very common condition.
-This causes people to experience constant fatigue, headaches, pallor, muscle weakness and, in some cases, depression and memory loss.
+It causes people to experience constant fatigue, headaches, pallor, muscle weakness and, in some cases, depression and memory loss.
 However, there are many different types of anemia, and they are classified depending on their causes and the exact effect they have on blood composition.

 Types of Anemia